pdamoc/elmChallenges/README.md

 This is a learning project that provides some interesting challenges for the Elm programming language, intended to be completed after reading the [Elm Architecture guide](http://guide.elm-lang.org/architecture/index.html).

-The challenges are provided by Gil Mizrahi.
+The challenges were provided by Gil Mizrahi.

 The example code that comes with these challenges requires Elm 0.17